jheinnic/consequent/README.md

 If the default values for `when`, `exclusive` and `map` are what you need, just provide the function instead of a hash with only the `then` property.

 ### Handler functions
 A command handler returns an array of events or a promise that resolves to one.
 An event handler mutates the actor's state directly based on the event and returns nothing.
+Command handlers may be asynchronous and result in a promise.
+Event application _must be synchronous_ and should never rely on outside I/O.

+> Note: Event application isn't implemented as strictly _pure_ because Consequent is already constructing a new instance of the actor for you to apply the events to.
+Consequent was built with stateless services in mind, so there should be no ambient state pollution to worry about during event application.

 _Example_
 ```javascript